-Vocal Exercises for Singers: 7 Best Singing Exercises
+Vocal Exercises for Singers: 7 of the Best Singing Exercises

 There are a huge variety of vocal exercises for singers that can help develop & improve your vocal performance.
 But how do you know where to start and which ones are the best for you?

-Although you will achieve the best results by attending voice lessons with a qualified teacher, here are some simple vocal exercises for singers that can be done daily, as part of your vocal workout or just before a performance plus some key dos and don’ts!
+Although you will achieve the best results by attending voice lessons with a qualified teacher, here are some simple vocal exercises for singers plus some key dos and don’ts.
+They can be done daily, as part of your vocal workout or just before a performance to warm up.
 Start these vocal practices now and they could help take your vocal performance to the next level.

 7 Vocal exercises for singers

-Make sure your shoulders are not rising when you breath.
+Make sure your shoulders are not rising when you breathe.
 If they are this indicates shallow breathing.
 As a result, you’ll likely get an initial blast of volume followed by very little else as your breath quickly runs out.
 Breathe in through your nose and out through your mouth.

 Your breathing should start much lower down with your stomach & diaphragm muscles expanding like bellows.
 If your stomach goes in when you breathe in you’re doing it the wrong way round!

 Lie on the floor, relax & breathe normally.
-You should notice as you breathe in, your stomach & rib cage rise (inflate) and as you breathe out they become smaller again (deflate).
+You should notice as you breathe in, your stomach & rib cage rise (inflate).
+Then as you breathe out they become smaller again (deflate).
 Visualise these areas filling up like a balloon.
 See how much breath you can squeeze in – it’s more than you might think.
 Remember to start low, but inflate all the way into your ribs, up to your armpits and down into the very bottom of your belly.

-Practise doing short mini laughs with a breath in between – “Ha”, breath, “Ha”, breath – this makes sure the stomach is going in & on the breath going back out.
+￼Practise doing short mini laughs with a breath in between – “Ha”, breath, “Ha”, breath – this makes sure the stomach is going in & on the breath going back out.
 Also, practice this in slow motion to help develop better control of your breathing.
 Think of squeezing a tube of toothpaste from the bottom up to keep that steady flow.
 You can use a count, to keep track of your progress and even out that flow, both in and out.

 Try not to laugh, as you might feel a bit silly doing this, but believe us, it does work and is one of the best singing exercises you can do at home yourself.